Mail-0/Zero/README.md

 2. **Set Up Database Connection**

    Make sure your database connection string is in `.env` file.
-And you have ran `pnpm nizzy sync` to sync the latest env.
+And you have ran `bun nizzy sync` to sync the latest env.

    For local development use: